jrook1445/wannaroo-basic-industries/README.md

 1. About

     Based on frosch's Manual Industries 2-r5, Wannaroo Basic Industries supports 16 cargos in/out and adds some new industries, cargos, and cargo chains in an attempt to make the default industries more interesting.
+Alternate production parameter allows primary industry production changes without industry closure.
 Temperate, Arctic, Tropic industries are updated, no changes to Toyland.

 1. Compatibility

-    Wannaroo Basic Industries is unlikely to be compatible with any other industry set.
+    Wannaroo Basic Industries is unlikely to be compatible with any other industry set (except other Wannaroo industry sets).
 No checks are carried out when starting a game.
 Load multiple industry sets at your own risk.

     Compatibility with any newgrf is not guaranteed.
 No warranties are expressed or implied.